Biodegradable breast tissue filler product wins Connaught Innovation Award

 The award will help Santerre and his research collaborators – which include Dr. Wey Leong at UHN and Polumiros Inc., a spin-off company launched by two of Dentistry’s postdoctoral trainees Kyle Battiston and Soror Sharifpoor – develop the product further towards market commercialization.

-Professors Aaron Wheeler and Cindi Morsehead, also cross-appointed to IBBME, have also been awarded a Connaught.
-IBBME is a vital research arm for the Faculty of Dentistry and its partners, the Faculties of Applied Science and Engineering and Medicine.
+Professor Aaron Wheeler, also cross-appointed to IBBME, has also been awarded a Connaught.
+IBBME is a vital research arm for the Faculty of Dentistry and its funding partners, the Faculties of Applied Science and Engineering and Medicine.

-Image: Paul Santerre with trainees, courtesy Neil Ta.
+Photo: Paul Santerre and trainees, courtesy Neil Ta